Southwest Airlines Boeing 737 Max goes into "Dutch roll" during Phoenix-to-Oakland flight

 The Federal Aviation Administration said it's working with Boeing and the National Transportation Safety Board to investigate the incident on a May 25 flight from Phoenix to Oakland.
 Southwest says it's working with the FAA and Boeing.

-The FAA said the plane went into a "Dutch roll," the name given to the combination of a yawing motion when the tail slides and the plane rocks from wingtip to wingtip.
-It's said to mimic the movement of a Dutch ice skater.
-It happened when the jetliner was at about 32,000 feet.
+The FAA said the plane went into a "Dutch roll," the name given to the combination of a yawing motion when the tail slides and the plane rocks from wingtip to wingtip — a motion said to mimic the movement of a Dutch ice skater.

+Updated information provided by the NTSB on Friday said it happened when the jetliner was at about 34,000 feet.

 Pilots are trained to recover from the condition, and the plane landed safely in Oakland about an hour later.
 There were no injuries reported among the 175 passengers and six crew members who were on board.